 You never want to exercise to the point of exhaustion or overheating, as this can be dangerous for your baby.

-Always check with your physician before beginning or continuing any exercise program, as there are times when exercise is not recommended during pregnancy.
+Always check with your physician before beginning or continuing any exercise program, as there are times when exercise is not recommended during pregnancy and remember that women who maintain an active lifestyle during the period of childbearing are advised to wear a pregnancy belly band.
+Thanks to it, pain in the lower back area during exercise is significantly reduced or completely disappears.

 3. If you have oral sex, your partner must not blow air into your vagina